| Oracle JavaServer Pages Developer's Guide and Reference Release 8.1.7 Part Number A83726-01 |

 As with servlet URLs in general, URLs to invoke JSP pages running in the Oracle Servlet Engine are formed by a combination of two components (in addition to the hostname and port):

-The context path for the OSE default context, /webdomains/contexts/default
+The context path for the OSE default context, /webdomains/contexts/default, is simply:

 /